oxidecomputer/humility/README.md

-The above definition -- when provided via `--environment` or `HUMILITY_ENVIRONMENT` -- would allow one to (say) run `humility --target grimey tasks` or `humility --target lucky --archive-name imagea tasks`.
+The above definition -- when provided via `--environment` or `HUMILITY_ENVIRONMENT` -- would allow one to (say) run `humility --target grimey tasks` or `humility --target lucky --image-name imagea tasks`.
 In addition to `probe` and `archive`, one may also specify associated commands in a `cmds` object that contains a mapping of names to commands to execute.
 For example: